Auburn hires Liberty’s Hugh Freeze, who’s coming back to SEC | Times Leader

 Her sexual assault case and the DOE investigations predated Freeze’s time at Liberty.

-Freeze sent a in July, defending Liberty athletic director Ian McCaw, whom the woman had posted negative comments about.
+Freeze sent a brief direct message to the woman in July, defending Liberty athletic director Ian McCaw, whom the woman had posted negative comments about.

 Auburn looked into the matter and found that Freeze was unaware of the lawsuit.